 Migrant workers shall not be forced or influenced to live in the factory's dormitories or hostels.
+If dormitories are provided, then they must comply with section 3.17.3.

-Outside of working hours, all (migrant) workers shall be allowed secure and free exercise of movement between the area of accommodation, the host community, and the place of employment.
-Security concerns shall not be used as a basis for limiting freedom of movement unless clearly unsafe conditions are present.
+Outside of working hours, all workers including foreign migrant workers shall be allowed secured and free exercise of movement between the area of accommodation, the host community, and the place of employment.
+Security concerns shall not be used as a basis for limiting freedom of movement, unless clearly unsafe conditions are present.
 (See Sec.
-3.15.3)
+3.11)